VioletsOleander/vault-vanilla/logs/Personal Log.md

 \[Doc\]
 - [[doc-notes/mlir/code-documentation/tutorials/Understanding the IR Structure|mlir/code-documentation/tutorials/Understanding the IR Structure]]: All
+    A pass is always rooted with an operation
+    The IR is recursively nested, an `Operation` can have multiple `Region` s, an `Region` can have multiple `Block` s, an `Block` can have multiple `Operation` s
+    Besides nesting relationship, an other relationship in the IR is the link relationship between a `Value` and its users.
+Each `Value` is either a `BlockArgument` or the result of one `Operation`
 - [[doc-notes/mlir/code-documentation/Pass Infrastructure|mlir/code-documentation/Pass Infrastructure]]
 - [[doc-notes/python/packages/hydra/Tutorials|python/packages/hydra/Tutorials]]
 - [[doc-notes/python/library/file-formats/tomllib - Parse TOML files|python/library/file-format/tomllib - Parse TOML files]]: All